Nebula-Block-Data/docs/Object_Storage/Overview.md

 - **Credit Balance:** Ensure you have at least $0.01 credit balance in your account.

 ## Pricing and Billing
-- **Pay-As-You-Go:** Charges are based on storage usage and data transfer.
+- **Pay-As-You-Go:** Charges are based on storage usage and data transfer, done hourly.
-- Check the [pricing page](https://www.nebulablock.com/pricing) for details.

 ## Getting Started

-To create and manage buckets, see [Bucket Management](Bucket_Management.md).

-To upload and retrieve objects, see [Object Operations](Object_Operations.md).

-To configure access policies, see [Access Management](Access_Management.md).
+To get started using Linux/Mac, see [Linux/Mac](Tutorials/LinuxMac.md).